-- Call up the installer level. (→ Page 15) - Navigate to the fault codes. - The number of faults that have occurred is shown in the display and the faults that are currently called up are displayed with their fault numbers F.xx. - ► Press 🖃 or 🛨 to call up individual fault messages. - ► To delete the entire fault list, navigate to diagnostics code D.094 in the installer level. - Set the diagnostics code to 1, and confirm by pressing.
+- ► Call up the installer level. (→ Page 14) - Navigate to the fault codes. - The number of faults that have occurred is shown in the display and the faults that are currently called up are displayed with their fault numbers F.xx. - ► To delete the entire fault list, navigate to diagnostics code D.094 in the installer level. - Set the diagnostics code to 1, and confirm by pressing